Pavankumarcheedi/SQL/NFT_sales_data_analysis/readme.md

 This project involves analyzing a dataset of NFT (Non-Fungible Token) collections using **advanced SQL techniques** such as subqueries, Common Table Expressions (CTEs), and window functions.

+## 📦 About the Datasets

+The datasets used in these projects are publicly available and sourced primarily from platforms like [Kaggle](https://www.kaggle.com/) and open data repositories.
+All files are used strictly for educational and learning purposes.

 ---

 ## 📊 Dataset Overview